 2) Thank Customers for Their Business

-No matter what the nature of the complaint, the opening of your reply to all negative roofing reviews should include the same thing: an expression of gratitude.
+No matter the nature of the complaint, opening your reply to all negative roofing reviews should include the same thing: an expression of gratitude.
 Remember that this person took time out of their schedule to write a review of your business – even if it was a bad one.

 3) Acknowledge The Customer’s Problem

 Customers who are unsatisfied with your business want to know that their complaints have been heard.
 That’s why you can’t use a template for negative review responses.
 Instead, you must acknowledge their specific issue in your reply.
 As the owner, you need to take responsibility for whatever the customer perceives as the problem.

 Acknowledge the specific issue by thanking them for bringing it to your attention.
 Remember, the customer is always right – even when they’re wrong.

 After thanking the reviewer and acknowledging their complaint, apologize to them for their experience.
 For whatever reason, they weren’t satisfied with your service.
 Regardless of the issue or who’s at fault, be mindful that their experience with your company wasn’t to their liking.

 A brief and straightforward apology, citing the specific issue or incident, can diffuse the situation and even spur the customer to amend their review.

 Sometimes a customer may be accurate in their negative assessment of your company – as far as they know.
 They might not have the whole story, though.
 For example, maybe one or more of your critical staff members called in sick on the same day.
 Perhaps a supplier was late in delivering materials.
 Unfortunately, customers aren’t always privy to this information and may sound off without knowing the whole story.